-This summer, it’s decided, you want to repaint your house.
+This summer, it’s decided, you want to repaint your house in Austin.
 But beware!
 Painting when temperatures rise with a thermometer is not necessarily a good idea.
 Indeed, the heat can cause rendering problems of painting.
 It is imperative to take weather conditions into account before repainting your home.
 However, you can do your painting work in summer by following the advice of our pros.

 - No ventilation: for the chemistry to be done, the painting needs ventilation and light.
 And in summer, when temperatures exceed 30 degrees, it is difficult to find a breath of air.
 The chemical emulsion may, therefore, not be done.
 In fact, it is very likely not to adhere to the support and not to give the expected rendering.